In photos: Tens of thousands March for Humanity

-by Matt Hrkac | Aug 3, 2025 | Palestine, Public Events, Street Events
+by Matt Hrkac | Aug 3, 2025 | Palestine, Public Events

 We were on the ground again to cover the Melbourne 'March for Humanity', organised by pro Palestine organisers who sought to do a local mass rally in solidarity with the Sydney Harbour Bridge march, also dubbed 'March for Humanity', that took place on the same day.